Editions of Dungeons & Dragons: Dungeons & Dragons 5th edition

 In January 2012, Wizards of the Coast announced that a new edition of the game, at the time referred to as D&D Next, was under development.
 In direct contrast to the previous editions of the game, D&D Next was developed partly via a public open playtest.
 An early build of the new edition debuted at the 2012 Dungeons & Dragons Experience event to about 500 fans.
 Public playtesting began on May 24, 2012, with the final playtest packet released on September 20, 2013.

 The 5th edition's Basic Rules, a free PDF containing complete rules for play and a subset of the player and DM content from the core rulebooks, was released on July 3, 2014.
 The Starter Set was released on July 15, featuring a set of pre-generated characters, a set of instructions for basic play, and the adventure module Lost Mine of Phandelver.
 The Player's Handbook was released on August 19, 2014.
 The fifth edition Monster Manual was released on September 30, 2014.
 The Dungeon Master's Guide was released on December 9, 2014.
-In January 2016, Wizards released a system reference document for 5th Edition under the Open Game License.
-This document was later revised and rereleased as System Reference Document 5.1 (SRD 5.1) in May 2016; in January 2023, SRD 5.1 was released under an irrevocable Creative Commons license (CC-BY-4.0).